resist-js/resist/PROJECT_CHARTER.md

 - Support serverless architecture
 - Contributions that violates the [Code of Conduct](CODE_OF_CONDUCT.md)

-## Section 2: Relationship with OpenJS Foundation CPC.
+## Section 2: Relationship with OpenJS Foundation CPC

 Technical leadership for the projects within the [OpenJS Foundation][openjs foundation] is delegated to the projects through their project charters by the [OpenJS Foundation Cross-Project Council](https://openjsf.org/about/governance/) (CPC).
 In the case of the resist.js project, it is delegated to the [Collaborators](README.md#team).
 The OpenJS Foundation's business leadership is the Board of Directors (the "Board").